Paid Legal Fees in Property Matters

 - other matters the court considers relevant

 When a party seeks an order from the court that paid legal costs not be added back to the asset pool, they are asking the court to make a pre-emptive decision about one party’s paying the other’s legal costs.
-Because Section 117(1) establishes that the default position is that neither party pays the other’s legal costs unless the above considerations are met, if there is to be payment of legal costs, it will need to be based on the particular circumstances of the case.
+Because Section 117(1) of the Family Law Act establishes that the default position is that neither party pays the other’s legal costs unless the above considerations are met, if there is to be payment of legal costs, it will need to be based on the particular circumstances of the case.